napari/docs/docs/guides/rendering.md

 This document explains how napari produces a 2- or 3-dimensional render in the canvas from layers' n-dimensional array-like data.
-The intended audience is someone who wants to understand napari's rendering pipeline to help optimize its performance for their usage, Or someone that wants to contribute to and help improve the clarity or performance of napari's rendering pipeline itself.
+The intended audience is someone who wants to understand napari's rendering pipeline to help optimize its performance for their usage, or someone who wants to contribute to and help improve the clarity or performance of napari's rendering pipeline itself.

 ## Overview